Tyler Rodgers / Build Log

 This creates the first full admin loop for Barndoor: check the system, inspect the problem, and recover a service without immediately needing to SSH into the server.

-Discord Bot System Admin Monitoring Backups Self-hosted
+Discord Bot Admin Tools Monitoring Backups Self-hosted

-June 4, 2026
+June 4, 2026 · Websites + Infrastructure

 Local website migration to Barndoor